semaphoreci/semaphore/docs/docs/getting-started/migration/github-actions.md

 ## Overview

 GitHub Actions uses a YAML-based syntax to define pipelines and actions.
-In Semaphore, you can use the [visual workflow editor](../../using-semaphore/workflows#workflow-editor) to more easily configure and preview pipelines.
+With Semaphore, in addition to this method, you can also use the [visual workflow editor](../../using-semaphore/workflows#workflow-editor) to easily configure and preview pipelines.

-Semaphore provides [top-of-market machines](../../reference/machine-types) for faster build times.
-Semaphore in addition provides extra features like fully customizable [Role Based Access Control](../../using-semaphore/rbac), and features like [parameterized promotions](../../using-semaphore/promotions#parameters) and [SSH debugging](../../using-semaphore/jobs#ssh-into-agent).
+Semaphore provides [top-of-market machines](../../reference/machine-types) for faster build times, along with extra features like fully customizable [Role Based Access Control](../../using-semaphore/rbac), [parameterized promotions](../../using-semaphore/promotions#parameters), and [SSH debugging](../../using-semaphore/jobs#ssh-into-agent).

 ## GitHub Actions vs Semaphore